 Students in F-1 status may work on campus part-time (up to 20 hours per week) with the permission of the International Programs Office (IPO).
 A student may apply for permission to work off campus only after 9 months in F-1 status.
 This requires the prior written approval of the IPO and the Bureau of Citizenship and Immigration Services (BCIS).
 Employment during either the academic year or the summer should not be considered a major means of support while at Tuskegee unless the University offers employment in the form of a teaching or research assistantship.
 Dependents holding F-2 status may NOT work under any circumstances.

 A major academic and financial benefit for many students in F-1 status is eligibility to apply for various forms of practical training (employment directly related to your field of study).
 However, please note that one must be a full-time student in an immigration status appropriate for studying for at least the previous nine consecutive months to be considered for practical training.
-Details are available from the International Programs Office.
+If you have questions, please contact the Tuskegee Univeristy Global Office (TUGO).